Skip to main content

 The Maryland VOAD is an association of organizations that lead response efforts, communicate urgent needs to the wider National VOAD network, and provide assistance to communities affected by disaster.
 By adhering to the 4 Cs (Communication, Cooperation, Coordination, and Collaboration), the Maryland VOAD effectively provides relief to impacted Maryland Residents.

 The Maryland VOAD accepts spontaneous volunteers during a disaster, and is a great way to get involved.
-For more information, visit Maryland VOAD.
+For more information, visit Maryland VOAD(link is external).

 Explore Emergency Management